magicwyzh/trained-ternary-quantization/README.md

 | TTQ small DenseNet | 37 | 65 | ~0.4M 2-bit, 65% are zeros |
 | SqueezeNet | 52 | 77 | 827784 |
 | TTQ SqueezeNet | 36 | 63 | ~0.8M 2-bit, 66% are zeros |

-I believe that this results can be made better by spending more time on hyperparameter optimization.

 ## Implementation details
 * I use pretrained DenseNet-121, but I train SqueezeNet and small DenseNet from scratch.